hazem-antar/Continuous-Control-DDPG/README.md

 4. Run the `NContinuous_Control.ipynb` notebook to either train the DDPG agent from scratch or use the already trained model weights in the files `checkpoint_actor.pth` and `checkpoint_critic.pth`.

-5. You can see how trained agent move in environment by running the last cell in the notebook.
+5. Watch a smart agent playing!